cancerevo/website/content/authors/McFarland/_index.md

 bio:
   Chris obtained a PhD from Harvard University in Biophysics under the guidance of [Leonid Mirny](http://mirnylab.mit.edu/), studying the effects of deleterious passenger mutations in cancer.
-  Working with [Dmitri Petrov](http://petrov.stanford.edu/) and [Monte Winslow](https://med.stanford.edu/winslowlab.html) at Stanford University as a Postdoc, Chis helped develop a high-throughput technology to study combinatorial tumor suppressor losses in mice and their effects on clonal dynamics.
+  As a postdoc, Chis helped develop a high-throughput technology to study combinatorial tumor suppressor losses in mice and their effects on clonal dynamics.

 # I'm using 'courses' to describe degrees
 education: